 Tea olives rarely need pruning since they usually form a pleasing shape on their own.
 However, they can be pruned either selectively for shape, or small leafed types can be sheared as formal hedges.
 Prune most tea olives before growth starts in spring, since they flower on current season’s growth.
 The two spring blooming species – O. delavayi and O. americanus – should be pruned immediately after flowering.
 Be aware that tea olives that are pruned back severely may take several years to come back into bloom.

 Tea olives are long-lived and virtually pest free.
 Occasional disease and insect problems can develop, mainly under stressful conditions.

 Botryosphaeria canker is most commonly associated with drought stress.
 Cercospora leaf spot and anthracnose are occasional problems.
 Phytophthora and Pythium root rots are associated with poorly drained or excessively wet soil.
 Soilborne nematodes can also be a problem.

 Scales are the main insect pest and can be controlled with sprays of 2% horticultural oil (5 tablespoons oil per gallon of water).
-Do not apply summer oils when the temperature is below 45 ºF or above 90 °F, or when high humidity prevents drying, or when rainfall is expected within 24 hours.
+Do not apply horticultural oils when the temperature is below 45 °F or above 90 °F, when high humidity prevents drying, or when rainfall is expected within 24 hours.
 It is best to spray in the early evening.

 Species & Cultivars